Virus Syndicate: Career

 They often supplied the vocal accompaniment on Mark One's solo recordings, specifically on his debut LP, One Way.
 They have also released two of their own grime LPs, Work Related Illness and Sick Pay, both in collaboration with Mark One.
 The LP cover featured cartoon artwork and a comic strip about the everyday life of the members of group.
 They also appear on the track "Dead Man Walking" on Milanese's first album.
-Virus Syndicate appear on the Planet µ record label.
+Virus Syndicate appear on the Planet Mu record label.
 Additionally, they made an EP in 2015 with the Dutch Hip-Hop group Dope D.O.D. called Battle Royal EP.
 They next released a track called "Next Wave", a collaboration with Swedish DJ and Producer, Bossfight.
 In 2016, their collaboration with Buku, a track called "Worker Bees" was featured on Ubisoft Annecy's extreme snow-sport game "STEEP".

 Since their 2017 EP "The Mancunian Way" on Disciple Records, the group have released multiple projects on the label together with big names in the bass music world such as Virtual Riot, Dodge & Fuski, Barely Alive, Infekt and more.